 OCEAN ISLE BEACH, NC 28469 USA

 Fax: (910) 575-9103

-The hand and wrist have multiple small joints that work together to produce motion.
-This gives the fine motion needed to thread a needle or tie a shoelace.
+The hand and wrist have multiple small joints that work together to produce motion, including the fine motion needed to thread a needle or tie a shoelace.
 When the joints are affected by arthritis, activities of daily living can be difficult.
-Arthritis can occur in multiple areas of the hand and wrist.
-It can have multiple causes.
+Arthritis can occur in many areas of the hand and wrist and can have more than one cause.